yokyak/react-agent/docs/documentation.md

 A function to execute after the action completes, receiving one argument:
   * `response` - The returned value from the action.
 ### Description
 `callback` is an optional property on a key.
-The returned value is sent to the client.
+The callback's returned value is sent to the client.
 If `callback` is not provided, the response of the `action` will be sent directly to the client.

 As a best practice, a `callback` is included if the preceding action is a SQL query.